• Skip to primary navigation

 Leftover salmon loaf makes a great sandwich.

-Dill White Cream Sauce
+White Dill Cream Sauce

-If you’d like to make a dill sauce, make a roux with 2 tablespoons of butter and 2 tablespoons of all purpose flour.
+If you’d like to make a Dill Sauce, make a roux with 2 tablespoons of butter and 2 tablespoons of all-purpose flour.

 Overhead view of salmon loaf with dill sauce.